mchlbrnhrd/watering_system/README.md

 * __m__ _manual mode_: switch on and off each pump manually
 * __l__ _read log_: read log values of each channel
 * __a__ _auto calibration_: wizard to set threshold values
+* __w__ _write settings_: write settings to SD card and push them to server
 * __c__ _cancel_: go back to main software functionality from each menu point

 _Hint_: Connect reset pin with 10 k Ohm pull up resistor and 10 nF capacitor against ground to avoid reset when connecting computer via USB cable to running system.
-Otherwise log file will be cleared.
+Otherwise internal log data will be cleared.
+When using Arduino Yún this is not necessary: log files will be stored on SD card and on server.

 ## change values
 Type 't' and information of all channels is printed.
 Type channel number to edit values for the specific channel.
 To change _threshold low_ for example type 'S1' and afterwards type new value.
 With 'c' the main program is continued.
 Type again 't' to check the values and 'c' to continue again.